Whistleblowing

 • if you believe someone is covering up a wrongdoing

-Get free confidential whistleblowing advice from Protect.
+Get free confidential advice from Protect.

-Complaints that do not count as whistleblowing
+Complaints that do not count as a serious concern in the public interest

 Personal grievances (bullying, harassment, discrimination) are not covered by whistleblowing law, unless it is in the public interest.